Easy DIY Christmas Garlands to Transform Your Holiday Decor

 Making the Felt Ball Garland

 Step 1 – Gather your supplies.
-I put the three felt balls – polka dots, swirls, and solid white – in different bowls to make it easy to arrange the pattern on my garland.
+I put the three felt balls – polka dots, swirls, and solid white – in different bowls to make it easy to arrange the pattern for my garland.

 bowls of red and white felt balls